Jewellery Insurance Valuations

-We offer a free insurance valuation with all items from the store at the time of purchase.
-In addition to this, as certified valuers we can also offer written jewellery insurance valuations for items that have not been purchased through us which can be arranged by appointment or a walk-in service.
+We offer a free valuation for insurance with all jewellery and watches from the store at the time of purchase whether it is a Vintage piece or Bespoke Engagement Ring.
+In addition to this, as certified valuers and members of the Institute of Registered Valuers (IRV) we can also offer written jewellery insurance valuations for items that have not been purchased through us.

 We like to remind our clients and trusted customer base of the importance of keeping your jewellery insurance valuations up to date.
 We offer a hassle-free service to guide you through the process and importance of getting your items insured and valued as well as providing all of the correct documents that you would need should you need to make a claim.

 We usually advise that customers should get jewellery items re-appraised every 2-5 years, as the value of antique jewellery does increase over time.

 Diane has been a Fellow of the Institute of Registered Values for over 10 years and has been involved in the jewellery industry since the 1980’s.
 As well as being a valuer Diane is also Fellow of the National Association of Jewellers, a graduate of the Gemmological Institute of America and Registered Jeweller with the American Gem Society.
 Valuations produced by Diane are accepted by all Insurance companies.
 Other services that Diane can offer can be seen on her NAJ profile and she can be contacted here.

 Insurance Valuation costs

 We base valuations for jewellery on the amount of time it takes to prepare them and the value of the item.
 The list below outlines the prices for single items and is provided as a guide.
 Please contact us for a bespoke quotation.